 This guideline update does not support the use of a HER2-Low interpretive category because the DESTINY-Breast04 trial did not include patients with HER2 IHC 0 results, there is no evidence to support that IHC 1+ or 2+/ISH negative results are predictive of trastuzumab deruxtecan treatment response when compared to IHC 0 results.
 Therefore, the FDA expansion of approval to this group was only based on clinical trial eligibly criteria rather than a new predictive indication for HER2 testing.

-The complete focused update is published in the Journal of Clinical Oncology and Archives of Pathology & Laboratory Medicine.
+The guideline update is published as an early online release in the Archives of Pathology & Laboratory Medicine.

 - Guideline status: Active